isomerpages/ncss-ssi/pages/training/certificate_prog/Higher-Diploma-in-Social-Service.md

 ---
 title: Higher Diploma in Social Service
 permalink: /training/cet-programmes/Higher-Diploma-in-Social-Service/
-description: SSI's Advanced Certificate in Social Service equips learners with the horizontal skills necessary to be a Social Service Assistant.
+description: SSI's Higher Diploma in Social Service is a programme for aspiring and existing Social Service Professionals who are looking to be Social Work Associates.

 ---
 ### Overview